prevwong/craft.js/packages/docs/docs/concepts/user-components.md

 ```

 ## Specify drag/drop rules
-You may want to restrict when your components could be dragged, or what goes in and out of your component.
+You may want to restrict how your components are dragged, or what goes in and out of your component.
 These rules can be specified in the static `craft.rules`:

 - `canDrag(currentNode)` : Specifies if a component can be dragged.
 Applicable only to components whose corresponding `Node` are direct children of a `Canvas`.
 - `canMoveIn(incomingNode, currentNode)`: Decide if an incoming Node can be dropped into the current component.
 Applicable only to components whose corresponding `Node` is a `Canvas`.